Some central limit theorems for random walks associated with hypergeometric functions of type BC: Introduction

-In all cases, the $K$-spherical functions on $G$ (i.e., the nontrivial, $K$-biinvariant, multiplicative continuous functions on $G$) can be seen as as nontrivial, multiplicative continuous functions on the double coset space $G//K$ where $G//K$ carries the corresponding double coset convolution and commutative double coset hypergroup structure.
+In all cases, the $K$-spherical functions on $G$ (i.e., the nontrivial, $K$-biinvariant, multiplicative continuous functions on $G$) are nontrivial, multiplicative continuous functions on the double coset space $G//K$ where $G//K$ carries commutative double coset hypergroup structure.
 The $KAK$-decomposition of $G$ shows that $G//K$ may be identified with the Weyl chambers

 of type $A$ and

 of type $B$ respectively.
 This identification is based on a exponential mapping $x\mapsto a_x\in G$ from the Weyl chamber to a system of representatives $a_x$ of the double cosets in $G$ with